rangle/angular-training-slides/slides/src/content/unit-testing.md

     };
   }
 }
 ```

 ---

-## Creating and inject a the mock (1/2)
+## Creating and Injecting the Mock Object

-The backend returns data that looks like this:
+- The backend returns data that looks like this:

 ```json
 {